RacZo/Smarty-Streets-AutoCompleteTextView/README.md

 ### Contributing

-1. Fork this repo and clone your fork
+1. Fork this repo and clone your fork.
+Create an empty file called "bintray.gradle" in the root of your project.
 2. Make your desired changes
 3. Add tests for your new feature and ensure all tests are passing
 4. Commit and push